Yvand/AzureRM-Templates/Templates/DTL-SharePoint-FullConfig/README.md

   * If 'xx.xx.xx.xx': Firewall accepts incoming RDP traffic only from the IP 'xx.xx.xx.xx'.
 * Parameter 'addAzureBastion':
   * if true: Configure service [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion/) to allow a secure remote access.
-  * if false (default value): Service is not created.
+  * if false (default value): Service Azure Bastion is not created.

 ## Cost